billziss-gh/netchan/README.md

 this package).

-There are two fundamental concepts in netchan: "publishing" and "connecting".
+There are two fundamental concepts in netchan: "publishing" and "binding".
 A channel that is published, becomes associated with a public name ("ID") and available to receive messages.
-A channel on a different machine may then be connected to the published channel.
+A channel on a different machine may then be bound to the published channel.
-Messages sent to the connected channel will be transported over a network transport and will become available to be received by the published channel.
+Messages sent to the bound channel will be transported over a network transport and will become available to be received by the published channel.
 Effectively the two channels become the endpoints of a unidirectional network link.